 Another great option is a partition.
 This will enable your concrete garage to be split in two so you can have your car in one end of the garage and a workshop in the other.
 Much nicer than having two separate buildings and usually much more cost effective.

-If, even after considering all the above options there is something else you would like in you new concrete garage then give us a call.
-Lidget are renowned for their expertise in concrete garages and frequently excel themselves - might just be your garage as well.
+If, even after considering all the above options there is something else you would like in your new concrete garage then give us a call.
+Lidget are renowned for their expertise in concrete garages and frequently excel themselves – might just be your garage as well.